ipclucas/JekyllTest/docs/getting-started/ios.md

 ```

 ### Create Payment Device
 Now initialize a payment device that matches the hardware you are using.
-The current supported payment devices: QPC150, QPC250, QPP400, QPP450, QPR250, QPR300.
+The current supported payment devices are: QPC150, QPC250, QPP400, QPP450, QPR250, QPR300.
 Note that this step is different for payment devices that are connected with Bluetooth LE.
 - Initialize QPC150, QPC250 (Lightning connector)

 ```swift
 let paymentDevice = QPC250()
 ```

-- Initialize QPP400, QPP450, QPR250, QPR300 (Bluetooth LE) by supplying its serial number so the `PaymentEngine` can search for it and connect.
-On first connection the app will prompt you to pair the device.
+- Initialize QPP400, QPP450, QPR250, QPR300 (Bluetooth LE) by supplying its serial number so the `PaymentEngine` can search for and connect to it.
+On first connection, the app will prompt you to pair the device.
 Be sure to press "OK" when the pop-up is shown.
 To complete the pairing, if using a QPR device, press the small button on top of the device opposite the power button.
 If using a QPP device, press the green check mark button on the bottom right of the keypad.

 ```swift
 // The device serial number is found on the label on the device.